coder/docs/setup/docker.md

 Currently, Coder for Docker does not support:

 - External PostgreSQL databases
-- The use of your own TLS certificates
+- The use of your own TLS certificates.
+If you'd like to use TLS with Coder for Docker, you'll need to run Coder behind a reverse proxy (e.g., Caddy or nginx) and terminate TLS at that point.